gregvonkuster/docker-galaxy-csg/README.md

 The PostgreSQL username is ``galaxy``, the password is ``galaxy`` and the database name is ``galaxy``.
 To create new users, make sure to use the ``/export/`` volume or the user will be eliminated after your docker session ends.

 Requirements
 ============

 - [docker](https://docs.docker.com/installation/)

 Contributers
 ============

  - Bjoern Gruening
  - Greg von Kuster
- - Alex Pletzer

 History
 =======

  - 0.1: Initial release!

 Support & Bug Reports
 =====================

-For support, questions, or feature requests please see https://github.com/gregvonkuster/galaxy-csg/issues.
+For support, questions, or feature requests please see https://github.com/gregvonkuster/galaxy-ChIP-exo/issues.

 Licence (MIT)
 =============